pingcap/docs-cn/reference/performance/execution-plan-bind.md

 CREATE [GLOBAL | SESSION] BINDING FOR SelectStmt USING SelectStmt
 ```

 This statement binds SQL execution plans at the GLOBAL or SESSION level.
 The default scope is SESSION.
 The bound SQL statement is parameterized and stored in the system table.
-When a SQL query is processed, the corresponding optimizer hint is available as long as the parameterized SQL statement and a bound one in the system table are consistent.
+When a SQL query is processed, as long as the parameterized SQL statement and a bound one in the system table are consistent and the system variable `tidb_use_plan_baselines` is set to `on` (the default value is `on`), the corresponding optimizer hint is available.
+If multiple execution plans are available, the optimizer chooses to bind the plan with the least cost.

 `Parameterization` is a process that converts a constant in SQL to a variable parameter, with standardized processing on the spaces and line breaks in the SQL statement, for example,